Lagarde says IMF may need less money for war chest

 Lagarde said the IMF was reassessing risks to the global economy, and how actions taken by Europe to address its crisis may have tempered them.
 "The needs now may not be quite as large as we had estimated earlier this year," she added.

-Still, the former French finance minister said the "the risk that looms largest is that sovereign and financial stresses return with renewed force in Europe."
+Still, she said the "the risk that looms largest is that sovereign and financial stresses return with renewed force in Europe."

 Lagarde said policy actions in Europe helped to restore some stability in financial markets.